Deploying OpenVPN Service

 ufw reload

-If your server does not have ufw installed, please ensure the FORWARD rule of iptables is ACCEPT.
-Execute the following command.
+If your server does not have ufw installed, ensure the FORWARD policy in iptables is set to ACCEPT by running:

 Attention

-You may need to reapply this rule after the server restarts.
-It is recommended to install ufw.
+You may need to reapply this rule after a server reboot; installing ufw is recommended.

 iptables -P FORWARD ACCEPT